TanguyAndreani/dragonruby-install/README.md

 other files in this directory, `.dragonruby/stubs` for example, which contains all the necessary files to package your games for linux, macosx, raspberrypi, windows and web browsers.

+Also builds are produced relatively to those binaries, not relatively to the execution directory.
+Which means that if you have a centralized installation of DragonRuby, the `builds` directory is going to get created there.
+Which is probably not what you want.

-As I understand it your supposed to develop like this:
+As I understand it you're supposed to develop like this:

 1. Duplicate the dragonruby whole folder
-2. Start developing your game in `mygame`
+2. Start developing your game in `mygame`; optionnaly making it a github repo
 3. Run the game by running commands like `./dragonruby mygame`
 4. Edit metadatas in `mygame/metadata`
 5. Publish the game with `./dragonruby-publish`